BLAST OF BRASS presented by Metro Musical Productions

 Joined BLAST OF BRASS in 2005

-MICHAEL MORROW
+MICHAEL MORROW Horn

 Michael Morrow is in his 39th year as Associate Professor of Horn at Texas A&M University-Commerce and his 24th season as 2nd horn of the Dallas Opera Orchestra and the Dallas Wind Symphony.
 A student of Philip Farkas at Indiana University, Mr. Morrow also studied at Indiana State University and Morehead State University.
 In 1994, Indiana State University honored him with the Music Alumni Outstanding Achievement Award.
 He has appeared as a soloist at the University of Arkansas, University of Kansas, University of North Texas, and at the 25th International horn Workshop.